rust-lang/rfcs/text/0000-assoc-default-groups.md

 With respect to this RFC, the semantics of `type Assoc = impl Bar;` inside a trait definition, where `Assoc` is the name of the associated type, is understood as what it means in terms of `default impl ..` as discussed in [RFC 1210].
-What this entails means in concrete terms is that given:
+What this means in concrete terms is that given:

 ```rust
 trait Foo {